maltahan/DS28E38/README.md

 ## License

 this website is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the final products.
-But you always need to state that Mohammad Altahan is the original author of this website.
+But you always need to state that Mohammad Altahan, Arnaud Durand are the original authors of this library.